keybase/pykeybasebot/README.md

 cd pykeybasebot
 ```

 We use [Poetry](https://poetry.eustace.io/) to handle our packaging.
 Go check out their website for installation instructions.
 To start Poetry, you'll need the `python` executable in your path to link to Python 3.7.
-We reccomend using [pyenv](https://github.com/pyenv/pyenv) to handle different versions of Python on your machine.
+We recommend using [pyenv](https://github.com/pyenv/pyenv) to handle different versions of Python on your machine.
 With pyenv installed, it should automatically set `python` to 3.7 when you `cd` into this repo.

 Once you have the right Python version, you can run: